Why Malta Appeals to Global Founders and Innovators

 Citizenship by Merit: A Founder’s Pathway

-Each application is evaluated holistically, considering impact, sustainability, and alignment with Vision 2050 goals.
+Each application is assessed holistically, considering integrity, national benefit, and alignment with Malta’s development goals.

 Malta Vision 2050: A Framework for Innovation